rrthomas/nancy/README.nancy.md

 command line arguments.

 The special suffixes need not end the file name; they can be used as infixes before the file type suffix.
-If both are used, they must be in the order `.in.nancy`; such files go in the first group.

-Nancy then considers the files in each group, taking the files in each group in lexical order:
+Nancy then processes each file:

-+ First, each plain file is copied to the corresponding place in the output.
++ Each plain file is copied to the corresponding place in the output.
+* Each copied file is copied to the corresponding place in the output, with a `.copy` suffix removed.
+* Each input file is ignored.
-+ Secondly, each template file is expanded (see below), and the result is written to the corresponding place in the output directory.
++ Each template file is expanded (see below), and the result is written to the corresponding place in the output directory.
 To get the name of a file or directory in the output, the name in the input tree is expanded, and any `.nancy` suffix is removed.
 There is one exception: the root directory (or file) is called `OUTPUT` (that is, the `OUTPUT` argument to Nancy).
-+ Thirdly, any template files among the input files are also expanded, but the result is discarded.

-Input files, which are not copied to the output in any form, can be used by commands in other files, or in the case of `.in.nancy` files, have other side-effects, as commands they contain are executed.
+Input files, which are not copied to the output in any form, can be used by commands in other files.
 They can also be used for documentation or other files which you’d like to keep with the inputs, but not form part of the output.

 ### Special cases